qeirreps/qeirreps/example/Si_soc/README_ex_Si_soc.txt

    "../../src/" is the location of the qeirreps executable file.
    "." is the current directory "Si_soc" which contains "dir-wfn" and "output", and "qeirreps.log" is the log file of standard output.
-   "8" is the filling of the bismuth.
+   "8" is the filling of the silicon.
 This value is produced in the standard output of scf calculation by QE as "number of electrons = 8.00".

-   Some text files will be exported in "output", for example, "character_import.txt".
+   Some text files will be exported in "output", for example, "character.dat".
-   Check the document in reference directory "qeirreps/reference/README_ref.txt" for more information.
+   Check the document and files in reference directory for more information.

 ======================================